 Stay engaged on this issue (and issues like this)

 Become a River Guardian

-Sign up to become a River Guardian, and we'll keep you in the loop about future projects that affect the river and ways you can get involved.
+Sign up to be an FMR River Guardian, and we'll keep you in the loop about future projects that affect the river and ways you can get involved.
 Our River Guardians are a key part of how we'll address the future implications of this bill.
 We'll make it quick and easy to contact decision-makers and make your voice heard.

 Keep up to date

 We write regular Water program and legislative updates about key environment and water quality issues.
 You can find them on social media (Facebook and Twitter) and in our e-newsletter, Mississippi Messages.